Seagate/cortx-experiments/S3/Full-Fake-TTFB/README.md

   However 50 GB throughput 2 times worse than 256 MB which means s3server is better optimized for medium sized objects.
 Dynamic memory tuning for requests could help to improve huge objects throughput.
+* Read throughput consistently grows with object size, and seems to have reached the limit of 1.5 GB/s at 256 MB (not confirmed though, as we have not tried the next size).

+Conclusions on WRITE:

+* Write throughput seems to have reached its max of ~400 MB/s on 16 MB objects.
+  Next tested object size 256 MB did not show any improvement in the throughput.
+* There is no 100% correlation between read and write throughput -- in some cases write is faster, in some cases read is faster.
+  * But there is a trend: write seen faster only on small objects.
+  * Also, write throughput tops at 16 MB, while read keeps growing, and so on 256 MB, read is 4 times faster than write (while on 16 MB it was only 1.5-2.5 times faster).